 The Yamnaya culture (also known as Pit Grave culture) flourished between c.3600 and 2300 BCE in Ukraine and southern Russia.
 Some of the Yamnaya people were farmers and cultivated the land, and others were nomads who roamed across the steppe with their flocks.
 Before c.3500 BCE, two groups branched off from the Yamnaya people.
 The first of these moved to the east, probably as shepherds looking for new fields in Siberia, and settled in the west of what is now China.

 The second group moved to the south, to the area of the Caucasus Mountains, where they must have lived for quite some time before they proceeded to Anatolia.
-Just like the Tocharians, they shared words for yoke and thill with the Indo-Europeans (proving that they had left after the Yamnaya culture had learned agriculture), but did not share the words to describe wagons, wheels, naves, axles, and so on.
+Perhaps they were identical to the Maykop Culture.
+They shared words for yoke and thill with the Indo-Europeans (proving that they had left after the Yamnaya culture had learned agriculture), but did not share the words to describe wagons, wheels, naves, axles, and so on.
 This proves that they left before the invention of the wheel and the wagon, which in turn proves that they branched off before c.3500 BCE.

-The arrival of this second group in Anatolia is documented in cuneiform texts found at Kültepe (ancient Kanesh), which refer to several wars.
-It is likely that at some stage, Kanesh itself was taken over.
-The descendants of these immigrants spoke Palaic, Hittite, and two Luwian languages.
-These can be documented in the Bronze Age.
-In the Iron Age, we find late forms of Luwian in Lydia (western Turkey) and Lycia and Caria (southwestern Turkey).
+The arrival of this second group in Anatolia is documented in cuneiform texts found at Kültepe (ancient Kaneš), which refer to several wars.
+It is likely that at some stage, Kaneš itself was taken over.
+The descendants of these immigrants spoke Palaic, Hittite, and two Luwian languages, which can be documented in the Bronze Age.
+In the Iron Age, we find late forms of Luwian in Lydia (western Turkey), Lycia, and Caria (both in southwestern Turkey).

 To the Balkans